rabidaudio/webtorrent-docs/webtorrent-chrome_build.md

 - some weird process error

 If this happens, and `chrome/bundle.js` and `chrome/main.css` exist, you can ignore the error and install it manually by dragging the `chrome/` directory into the `chrome://extensions` page.
-Make sure you have enabled developer mode in Chrome first by checking the box at the top of `chrome://extensions`.
+You may want to enable developer mode in Chrome by checking the box at the top of `chrome://extensions`.

 ![Developer Mode](img/developer-mode.png)